 All F1 and J1 students must study full time.
 For undergraduate students that is 12 credits per semester and for graduate students that is 9 credits per semester.
 Only 1 class (that class can have a maximum of 3 credits) of that full time load can be online.
 There are some limited exceptions to this full-time study requirement for medical and academic reasons.
 They are called Reduced Course Loads (RCL).
 Contact the International Student Services Office before you drop below full time to learn if you qualify for an RCL, or if you have questions about RCL authorization.

 F1 and J1 students may work on-campus up to 20 hours per week while school is in session and more than 20 hours during semester breaks.
 Off-campus employment is quite restricted for F1 and J1 students.
 Any off-campus employment requires authorization from International Student Services and/or USCIS before work begins and not all internships and jobs qualify for an authorization.
 In some cases, employment authorization can take 3-4 months for approval so it is best to plan ahead.
 In addition, J-1 exchange students must have specific authorization from International Student Services in advance of working on campus.
-More information about employment can be found on the Employment tab of the International Student Services website.
+Please look at the Employment tab of the International Student Services website for further employment information.

-- Change of name or other contact details (within 10 days of the change)
+- Name change or new contact details (within 10 days of the change)

 - Change of address (use the Change of Address form within 10 days of any change)

-- If you plan to take a semester off classes (report before you take the semester off)
+- Taking a semester off classes (report via the Leave of Absence form before you take the semester off)

-- If you need to drop below fulltime (this must be approved in advance of dropping classes)
+- If you need to drop below full time (this must be approved before you drop classes)

-- If you plan to transfer to another university or degree program (Transfer Out form)
+- Transfer to another university or degree program (Transfer Out form)